 The purpose of the Sustainability Speaker Series is to raise important issues to spark further conversation, investigation, and action.
 The Sustainability Speaker Series is sponsored by the Office of Sustainability and collaborating units across the university.

-Dr. Katharine Hayhoe is an atmospheric scientist who studies climate change, one of the most pressing issues facing humanity today.
-But Katharine may be best-known to many people because of how she’s bridging the broad, deep gap between scientists and Christians— work she does in part because she’s a Christian herself.
+The 2019-20 Sustainability Speaker Series event presents Dr. Katharine Hayhoe, an atmospheric scientist who studies climate change, one of the most pressing issues facing humanity today.
+But Katharine may be best-known to many people because of how she’s bridging the gap between scientists and some segments of the Christian community— work she does in part because she’s a Christian herself.
 She’s been named by Christianity Today as one of their 50 Women to Watch and currently hosts the PBS digital series, Global Weirding: Climate, Politics and Religion.
-She will be presenting her talk: “Faith, Climate, and Our Culture in the U.S.” for the 2020 Sustainability Speaker Series.
+She will be presenting her talk: “Faith, Climate Change, and Our Culture in the U.S.” for the 2020 Sustainability Speaker Series.

 Due to her remarkable communications skills, Katharine has received the American Geophysical Union’s climate communication prize, the Stephen Schneider Climate Communication award, and been named to a number of lists including Time Magazine’s 100 Most Influential People, Foreign Policy’s 100 Leading Thinkers, and FORTUNE magazine’s World’s Greatest Leaders.